JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2023-12-20-bert_sequence_classifier_sdoh_mental_health_en.md

 ## Description

 The Mental Health classifier employs [MedicalBertForSequenceClassification embeddings](https://sparknlp.org/2022/07/18/biobert_pubmed_base_cased_v1.2_en_3_0.html) within a robust classifier architecture.
 Trained on a diverse dataset, this model provides accurate label assignments and confidence scores for its predictions.
-The primary goal of this model is to categorize text into two key labels: 'Mental_Disorder' and 'No_Or_Not_Mentioned'.
+The primary goal of this model is to categorize text into two key labels: `Mental_Disorder` and `No_Or_Not_Mentioned`.

 - `Mental_Disorder`: It encompasses a wide range of mental health conditions that affect a person's mood, thinking, behavior, and overall psychological well-being.